Henry Stubbe

 Henry Stubbe or Stubbes (1632–12 July, 1676) was an English royal physician, Latinist, historian, dissident, writer and scholar.
+He published An Essay in Defence of the Good Old Cause; or a discourse concerning the rise and extent of power of the civil magistrate in reference to spiritual affairs (1659) outlining ideas on religious toleration, which influenced John Locke.

 Life

 He was born in Partney, Lincolnshire, and educated at Westminster School.
 Given patronage as a child by the Puritan, Henry Vane the Younger, he obtained a scholarship to Christ Church, Oxford, from which he graduated in 1653.
 This being the time of the English Civil War, he fought for Oliver Cromwell from then until 1655.

 Described as a "most noted Latinist and Grecian of his age, a singular mathematician, and thoroughly read in all political matters, councils, ecclesiastical and profane histories."
 He was appointed second keeper to the Bodleian Library, but in 1659 his friendship with Henry Vane led to his being removed from this employment.
 His work A Light Shining Out Of Darkness did not help, being seen as an attack on the clergy.

 He became a physician in Stratford-upon-Avon, and after the Restoration was confirmed in the Church of England.
 In 1661 was appointed His Majesty's Physician for Jamaica.
 The Jamaican climate disagreeing with him, he returned to England in 1665.
 He developed medical practices in both Bath and Warwick.

 In 1673 he wrote against the Duke of York and Mary of Modena in the Paris Gazette.
 He was arrested and threatened with hanging.
 He drowned in an accident in Bristol and was buried in Bath.